Care & Support Ministry

 STEPHEN MINISTRY & SUSTAINING CARE

-For over thirty-five years, First Presbyterian Church's Stephen Ministers have provided one-on-one care and support to those in need during difficult times — such as divorce, anxiety, death of a loved one or chronic illness.
+For nearly forty years, First Presbyterian Church's Stephen Ministers have provided one-on-one care and support to those in need during difficult times — such as divorce, anxiety, death of a loved one or chronic illness.
 More recently, Sustaining Caregivers have begun to journey alongside those who simply need companionship and someone with whom to share their stories and struggles.
 Stephen Ministers and Sustaining Caregivers receive extensive specialized training, supervision, and continuing education.

 Organized by zip code to coordinate temporary care of those who are hospitalized, chronically ill, or bereaved by providing meals, transportation, errand-running and other services.
 For more information or to join the Care Team in your area, please contact Parish Visitor Jennifer Pettey, 817.335.1231, ext.
 264.